Chulu Peak Frequently Asked Questions

 How much money should I bring?

-As soon as you get to Kathmandu you will need your visa fee ($100 for climbers, $40 for trekkers) and then at the hotel we will collect your Sherpa tip pool contribution (climbers=$300, trekkers=$200).
+As soon as you get to Kathmandu you will need your visa fee ($50 for trekkers and $125 for climbers) and then at the hotel we will collect your Sherpa tip pool contribution (climbers=$300, trekkers=$200).

 In addition to the tip pool and visa, I'd suggest $500 more, plus a credit card.
 You are better to have extra cash money and not need it than to need it and not have it!
 For your cash, bring new style bills (with the big faces) including some $10's and $20's.
 You can get a limited number of rupees each day in Kathmandu at a cash machine with your credit card, but you won't get dollars.
 You can change cash money into rupees at the hotel, and there are numerous money changer shops nearby.
 NOTE: everybody checks your money for counterfeit and no one takes old bills (bring NEW style US bills, not old style).
 Merchants will often try to give you ripped bills (rupees) for change.
 Tell them you want an un-ripped one, otherwise you'll never be able to spend it.
 You will probably want to change $100 into rupees (get small bills) to carry on the trek for stopping at the tea houses, shopping in Namche, etc. Climbers who choose to go down to Pheriche for rest and relaxation will need some additional money for this (estimate $35 per day).
 You will probably want another $100 for spending in Kathmandu for food and gifts.
 It is difficult to change money once the trek starts.
 Bring the rest of the money with you in case of emergency.
 If you have extra left over rupees at the end of the trip that are unspent, change them back before you leave Nepal, otherwise you will not be able to change them once you leave the country.